-CCG contributes to the study of global trade and investment, Through holding research and convening high level events, helping China’s enterprises go abroad.
-The research include Sino-US trade, FDI.
-To conduct one Belt and One Road initiative, CCG set up The “One Belt, One Road” Institute of CCG, and Annual Forum on the Globalization of Chinese Enterprises attracts over 500 attendees from around the globe.
+CCG contributes to the study of global trade and investment through conducting research and convening high level events, aiding Chinese enterprises go global.
+CCG's global trade and investment research spans Sino-US trade relations, FDI, enterprise globalization and more.
+CCG has its Belt and Road Institute, and hosts the Annual Forum on the Globalization of Chinese Enterprises that attracts over 500 attendees from around the globe.

 At the beginning of May, the Center for China and Globalization expert delegation, whilst in the US conducting “track II diplomacy” activities, visited several think tanks and research institutions to promote greater bilateral understanding.